gugan91/DADashboardWorkflow/README.md

 - Amazon QuickSight

 ## Use Case
 Designed to improve annotation process visibility and accountability.
-Used by ML Data Associates and leadership to track productivity and work patterns.
+Used to track productivity and work patterns.

 ## Author
 Gugan Loganathan – [GitHub](https://github.com/gugan91)